MaterializeInc/terraform-provider-materialize/docs/resources/role.md

 - `password` (String, Sensitive) Password for the role.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Required for password-based authentication.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `superuser` (Boolean) Whether the role is a superuser.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Defaults to `false`.
+- `password_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Write-only value for the secret that supports ephemeral values and won't be stored in Terraform state or plan.
+The value expression should be same with `password` field.
+Requires Terraform 1.11+.
+Must be used with password_wo_version.
+- `password_wo_version` (Number) Version number for the write-only value.
+Increment this to trigger an update of the secret value when using password_wo.
+Must be used with password_wo.

 ### Read-Only